Blended Course Map:CSD 709: Language Development and Disorders in School Age Populations: School Methods and Procedures in Speech Language Pathology

 Required Knowledge: Readings addressing different types of poverty and the educational impacts of homelessness/poverty.

-Pedagogical Role: Provides room for students to personalize their contributions by selecting a variety of clinical strategies (can opt for strategies not listed in the definitions list).
+Pedagogical Role: Provides room for students to personalize their contributions by selecting various clinical strategies (can opt for strategies not listed in the definitions list).
 Questions and activities support critical thinking.

 Social Role: Teamwork and reporting to the entire group.
-Providing time for students to digest, reflect, and produce their own responses prior to group work.
+Providing time for students to digest, reflect, and produce their responses before group work.

 Managerial Role: Communicate clear and consistent expectations to the students.
-The rubric will be accessible to students prior to the activity.
+The rubric will be accessible to students before the activity.

 Technical Role: Ensure that students can access the online video with ease.
 Explain the function and purpose of the online video example.